Manny27nyc/platform-management-docs/content/en/docs/management_guide/organizations/organization_roles_and_features.md

 ---
 title: Organization roles and features
 linkTitle: Organization roles and features
-description: ADD A DESCRIPTION
+description:
 weight: 20
 date: 2021-08-12
 ---

 This section is about organization user roles and features.
 Users can be assigned different roles that grant them the rights to the Platform associated with their assigned roles and capabilities.
 A user always needs to be assigned one platform role and can be assigned zero, one, or more of the other roles.

-## Roles and Capabilities
+## Roles and capabilities

 The following table shows the available roles and capabilities.